Cocoa Cookie Bars with Peanut Butter Drizzle

 Cabin Weekend Photo Recap

 We had such an absolutely amazing time away at the cabin this weekend.
-It was a sunny, relaxing, laugh-until-your-cheeks-hurt, 100% laid-back good time. :smile: The family members at the cabin were my aunt and uncle Chip and Patti, two of their kids Aaron and Ali, my aunt and uncle David and Doreen, their two boys Matthew and Nathan (their cabin is next door to Chip and Patti’s), my mom and dad, and Dana and me.
+It was a sunny, relaxing, laugh-until-your-cheeks-hurt, 100% laid-back good time. 🙂 The family members at the cabin were my aunt and uncle Chip and Patti, two of their kids Aaron and Ali, my aunt and uncle David and Doreen, their two boys Matthew and Nathan (their cabin is next door to Chip and Patti’s), my mom and dad, and Dana and me.

 This post doesn’t need many words, so how about a photo cabin recap instead?
 Here it goes…